metio/ilo/docs/content/shell/runtimes.md

 $ ilo shell --runtime d
 ```

-**Important**: Make sure that you have **rootless** docker installed, otherwise you will probably run into file permission problems.
-Take a look at the [official documentation](https://docs.docker.com/engine/security/rootless/).
+**Important**: Many images use `root` as their default user.
+Mounting a local directory and writing files to it from inside the container might cause permission problems.
+Docker provides a **rootless** mode which alleviates those problems.
+Take a look at the [official documentation](https://docs.docker.com/engine/security/rootless/) for more details.
+In case running in a rootless configuration is not possible, either change the image you are using so that it does not use `root` anymore, or use the `--runtime-run-option` to specify the user while running the container.

 ## Podman